 With its ability to kill odor-causing bacteria and mouth irritants, wintergreen essential oil is a great addition to homemade (or store-bought) toothpastes.

 11. Homemade Mouthwash

-Wintergreen not only helps naturally freshen your breath, it can also protect gums and teeth from infection and pain.
-Add one to two drops to water and gargle in your mouth for 30–60 seconds before rinsing.
+Wintergreen not only helps naturally freshen your breath, but it can also protect gums and teeth from infection and pain.
+Add one to two drops to water, and gargle in your mouth for 30–60 seconds before rinsing.

 12. Natural Flavor Enhancer

 In commercial food and beverage manufacturing, wintergreen is used as a natural flavoring agent in certain minty-tasting foods, candies and teas.